The heat asymptotics on filtered manifolds: Statement of the main results

 According to \cite[Theorem~3.13]{DH17} every Rockland operator $A\in\DO^r(E,F)$ admits a properly supported left parametrix $B\in\Psi^{-r}_\prop(F,E)$ such that $BA-\id$ is a smoothing operator.
 Here $\Psi^{-r}$ denotes the class of \emph{pseudodifferential operators of Heisenberg order $-r$} which has recently been introduced by van Erp and Yuncken, see \cite{EY15v5} and Section~\ref{S:calculus} below.
 These are operators whose Schwartz kernels have a wave front set which is contained in the conormal of the diagonal.
 In particular, their kernels are smooth away from the diagonal.
 Moreover, their kernels admit an asymptotic expansion along the diagonal with respect to a tubular neighborhood which is adapted to the filtration.
-In particular, the left parametrix $B$ induces continuous operators $\Gamma^\infty(F)\to\Gamma^\infty(E)$ and $\Gamma^{-\infty}(F)\to\Gamma^{-\infty}(E)$.
-Consequently, Rockland operators are \emph{hypoelliptic}, that is, if $\psi$ is a distributional section of $E$ such that $A\psi$ is smooth, then $\psi$ was smooth, cf.\ \cite[Corollary~2.10]{DH17}.
+In particular, the left parametrix $B$ induces a continuous operator $\Gamma^\infty(F)\to\Gamma^\infty(E)$ which extends continuously to a pseudolocal operator on distributional sections, $\Gamma^{-\infty}(F)\to\Gamma^{-\infty}(E)$.
+Consequently, Rockland operators are \emph{hypoelliptic}, that is, if $\psi$ is a distributional section of $E$ such that $A\psi$ is smooth on an open subset $U$ of $M$, then $\psi$ was smooth on $U$, cf.\ \cite[Corollary~2.10]{DH17}.

 For the remaining part of this section we will assume $M$ to be closed.
 We consider a Rockland differential operator $A\in\DO^r(E)$ of Heisenberg order $r\geq1$ which is formally selfadjoint with respect to an $L^2$ inner product of the form \eqref{E:L2}, that is, for all $\psi_1,\psi_2\in\Gamma^\infty(E)$ we have